-Dogs possess an extraordinary ability to connect with us, and recent research reveals that they understand our speech far better than many realize.
-This groundbreaking study conducted by experts at the Universities of Lincoln and Sussex highlights how dogs listen attentively, even when we speak in a monotone voice, making them true participants in our conversations.
+Dogs possess an extraordinary ability to connect with us, and recent research reveals that they understand our speech far better than many realise.
+This groundbreaking study conducted by experts at the Universities of Lincoln and Sussex highlights how dogs listen attentively, even when we speak in a monotone voice, making them actual participants in our conversations.

 Understanding Canine Communication